okiave/100-days-of-code/log.md

 This year I'm starting a new venture with a few long time friends/collaborators, I'm just about done finalizing the dissolution of my marriage after separating in late 2016, and my son and daughter at a critical age being present with them matters to forming our longterm relationship.
 Does this list sound like excuses?
 Yes, absolutley if you consider the established rules of 100daysofcode.

 However, for me the purpose of 100daysofcode was about setting off on a longterm stationary journey to build upon my existing content and code knowledge; all the while explore how else I can generate revenue from the internet.
 I'm calling January complete and the month of Bootstrap.
-With this new knowledge I've already found the opportunity and invitation to contribute tidying up user interfaces.
-I also have the confidence to go out and offer making static websites responsive.
+With this new knowledge I've already found an opportunity to [contribute tidying up UX/UI](https://github.com/okiave/alterium).
+I also got to learn how critical it is to [review code before announcing](https://twitter.com/okiave/status/956364801302700032).
+Best of all I have the confidence to code static html5/css  websites knowing they will be responsive.

 **__Learned__**:
 1. I have an array of skills that are of value and can be put to use immediatley.
 My challenge is to market them in way that creates opportunities to step into teams and projects.